 - Are there effective interventions that could redress existing inequities in morbidity and mortality from hypertensive disorders of pregnancy?

-- What is the effectiveness of blood pressure self-monitoring and its potential utility in telehealth prenatal care delivery?
+- What is the effectiveness of blood pressure self-monitoring and its potential utility in telehealth prenatal or postpartum care delivery?

 - How are risk assessment and risk prediction tools being used in clinical practice to inform screening programs?